Eloy Arends House (City Hall) | 1925

 Open to public: Yes

-The Arends Building is one of the prettiest Caribbean style houses in Oranjestad and it is located on the Wilhelminastraat.
-This house is built by the late doctor Jacobo Eloy Maria Arends.
-The architecture is implemented by the Aruban architect Chibi Wever.
-Wever was assisted by the mason Jan Christiaans and Nicolaas Picus.
-The house has remarkable influences of the Latin American neobaroc.
+The Eloy Arends Building, situated on Wilhelminastraat in Oranjestad, stands out as one of the most beautiful Caribbean-style houses in the area.
+It was originally constructed by the late Dr. Jacobo Eloy Maria Arends, with architectural design by the Aruban architect Chibi Wever.
+Wever received assistance from mason Jan Christiaans and Dada Picus.
+The house prominently reflects influences of Latin American neobaroc architecture.

-Dr. Eloy Arends passed away in 1960, and his son, dentist Jesus Eloy Arends took up the ownership of the house.
-He had his dentist practice and laboratory there.
-In 1986 the estate was sold to the government of Aruba by Jesus Eloy Arends as he couldn’t afford the maintenance of the building.
-In 1997 the building was restored.
+Dr. Eloy Arends passed away in 1960, and ownership of the house transferred to his son, dentist Jesus Eloy Arends.
+He established his dental practice and laboratory within the property.
+In 1986, Jesus Eloy Arends sold the estate to the government of Aruba.
+In 1997, the building underwent a restoration process.